eeoooue/hons-moorhouse-p/Solution/MAli/readme.txt

 Functionality:

-	- Reads a set of biological sequences from an input file given in the FASTA format.
+	- Reads a set of biological sequences from an input file given in the FASTA or ClustalW format.

-	- Outputs an alignment of these sequences using the FASTA format also.
+	- Outputs an alignment of these sequences using the FASTA format or ClustalW also (specify using -format).

 	- Number of iterations can be specified using '-iterations <count>'